Michael Peraza

-Michael Arthur Peraza Jr. (born November 15, 1955) is a Cuban-American animator, art director, conceptual artist and historian of animation, who has worked for The Walt Disney Company, Fox Features, and Warner Brothers.
+Michael Arthur Peraza Jr. (born November 15, 1955) is a Cuban-American animator, art director, conceptual artist and historian of animation, who has worked for The Walt Disney Company, Fox Feature Animation, and Warner Bros.
 As a Disney Master Artist, he speaks at special events as a panelist with his wife and fellow Disney Master Artist, Patty Peraza, about experiences in the entertainment field.
 He received the Friz Freleng Lifetime Achievement Award from the International Family Film Festival in 2014, and the Disneyana Fan Club Legend Award in 2018.
-Currently, he continues his work with Warner Brothers and Disney Television Animation.
+Currently, he continues his work with Warner Bros and Disney Television Animation.

 Early life

 Peraza was born in New Orleans, Louisiana.
 He became interested in Disney animation after watching Sleeping Beauty, Pinocchio and Walt Disney's Wonderful World of Color.
 As a young man, he experimented with various types of mediums and styles, getting the attention of local filmmakers.
 His first job was working for Max Goodman in local television station WKRG, where he learned how to work behind the camera, animated special effects and use paper cutouts for characters to create station breaks.
 After graduating high school, he continued his education at the California Institute of the Arts (CalArts), an art college that was established by Walt Disney.

 Peraza was accepted at CalArts in 1973 before Disney had begun their Character Animation program.
 He later became one of the first people to join the program once it was started.
 His peers include the animators Tim Burton, John Lasseter and John Musker.
 Once an established student at CalArts, he studied under the guidance of Disney Legends including Jack Hannah (the Dean of the Disney program) and Ken O’Conner.
 As a teacher's assistant (TA), Peraza was given a full scholarship offered by the Disney Family, making it possible for him to continue his study.